-NZS 5263 Part 2, which SM Regulation 16 requires odorised gas to comply with, deals with odorant selection, odorant concentration, testing, supplementary odorisation, situations where odorisation is not required, emergency and contingency planning, quality assurance, and guidance/education.
+Compliance with NZS 5263 Part 2, is deemed by which SM Regulations reg16(2) to meet the odorisation requirement of SM Regulations reg16(1).
+SM Regulations reg16 alsorequires odorised gas to comply with, deals with odorant selection, odorant concentration, testing, supplementary odorisation, situations where odorisation is not required, emergency and contingency planning, quality assurance, and guidance/education.